TristanGramsch/dias_sin_accidentes/README.md

-# Días Sin Accidentes - Node.js Application
+# Días sin accidentes - Node.js Application

 A Node.js application to track days without workplace incidents with persistent data storage and admin controls.